pescuma/miranda-plugins/Miranda/Protocols/IAX/Docs/iax_readme.txt

 - Ask for new password at first login if "Save password" is not checked

-The first versions will be compiled as debug and contain the dependency plugin to help setup.
-Before releasing in FL I'll change that.

 To report bugs/make suggestions, go to the forum thread: http://forums.miranda-im.org/showthread.php?p=195413